Enjoy an exciting four nights on the stunning Snaefellsnes Peninsula watching orca by day and the northern lights by

 After breakfast you set off for a full day tour of the Snaefellsnes Peninsula in the company of your knowledgeable guide.
 You'll see sweeping lava fields and the brooding presence of Snaefellsjokull, where a glacier sits on top of a dormant volcano.
 Small wonder, then, that this is the area that inspired Jules Verne's famous tale 'Journey to the Centre of the Earth.’

 The morning is dedicated to another whale watching excursion by boat.
-After lunch enjoy some free time to relax at the hotel, take a short hike around the local area or join an optional excursion by superjeep.
+After lunch enjoy some free time to relax at the hotel or take a short hike around the local area.

 Day5: Transfer to Keflavik airport & depart

 Depart Hellnar after breakfast for the drive back to Reykjavik, where there will be some fre time before continuing to Keflavik airport for the flight back to the UK.

 You should note: This group tour is operated in conjunction with our friends at Discover the World.
 This itinerary is based around the times of the afternoon Icelandair flight between London Heathrow and Keflavik.
 Other flight options are available from the UK but may involve a short wait upon arrival in Iceland or require extra nights to be added in Iceland before and/or after the tour.

 Duration and price excluding international flights: 5 daysfrom £1,306 pp